Ziadwalid245/front-end-mentor-qr-code-component-challenge/README.md

 I would like to learn more about adding functionality to websites using javascript and eventually , as well as eventually coming around to learning more about backend (using SQL etc.)

-I also would like to learn how to embed chatbots or generally NLP tech in future sites .(im working on a little chatbot rn and would want to find some use for it in muy life besides putting it on github )
+I also would like to learn how to embed chatbots or generally NLP tech in future sites .(im working on a little chatbot rn and would want to find some use for it in muy life besides putting it on github to bloat my portifolio unnecessarily.)